andrewsawesome/weather_app/README.md

 # weather_app

-This is a simple weather app.
+This is a super complex weather app.
 We are using it in CIT260 to explore version control while also beginning to look at GUIs in Python.

 Enjoy!